AliJ-Official/TempMail/README.md

    ```
 - If you don't have git installed on your system, you can download the zip file from this [link](https://codeload.github.com/AliJ-Official/TempMail/zip/refs/heads/main) and follow the steps below.

 2. Navigate to the TempMail directory.

-3. Open powershell or cmd in TempMail directory.
+3. Open powershell or cmd in the TempMail directory.

 4. Create and activate a Virtual Environment (recommended):
    ```bash